DonovanVA/kubernetes-exploration/README.md

 *Path-based routing via ingress is possible through a fully qualified domain name (FQDN), the route configured here is "/interview-app"

 ## Task 2: CI/CD Integration:
-This workflow is suitable for Azure kubernetes service (AKS) using Azure service principal (Unforunately, I do not have access to an AKS at the moment, the current secrets are dummy secrets) the following workflow is triggered on commit to `main` branch using Github actions:
+(Method 2) This workflow is suitable for Azure kubernetes service (AKS) using Azure service principal (Unforunately, I do not have access to an AKS at the moment, the current secrets are dummy secrets) the following workflow is triggered on commit to `main` branch using Github actions:
 These are the repository secrets required under `settings` -> `Secrets and Variables` -> `Actions` -> `Repository Secrets`:
 - `DOCKER_USERNAME` - username of your docker account (donnyvan)